TianaJephcott/WWDC-A3-Artefact/README.md

 * [Set Up](#Set-Up)
 * [Sources](#Sources)
 ## Introduction
-This project is a piece of generative art made using the open-source sketchbook software Processing and the high-level coding language Python.
+This project is a piece of generative art, it is a space themed scene and includes elements of interactivity and randomisation to allow users to have an interesting and unique experience each time the code is run.
+It was made using the open-source sketchbook software Processing and the high-level coding language Python.
 ## Project Status
 This project is complete and working
 ## Technologies